ManifestManah/Default-Key-Binds-For-WCS/README.md

-# Default Ultimate & Ability Key Binds For WC:S
+# [WC:S Reignited] Default Ultimate & Ability Keybinds

 ## About
 This plugin makes it easier for new players to get in to Warcraft-Source and enjoy the game mode to the fullest.